 Here are two paper moodcharts.
 There are many more out there.

 Simplest: from Australia’s mood specialists

 Harvard’s: Dr. Peter Brigham built it years ago.

-To my knowledge, as of mid-2017, there are no free apps that will do this passive monitoring.
-And not-free, I haven’t looked but nothing’s famous yet.
+To my knowledge, as of 2019, there are no free apps that will do this passive monitoring.
+And among the not-free, I haven’t looked but nothing’s famous yet.
 Several are still in research stages.
-Probably not far away now, though. ]
+Probably not far away now, though.